 a replica of a medieval wooden church, will be officially dedicated in July.
 (Norway’s boat attraction,

 "The Muppets at Walt Disney World" airs on NBC-TV as an episode of The Magical World of Disney.
+While visiting Kermit's family in a Florida swamp, the Muppets discover they are right

 The Walt Disney Company becomes part of the Dow Jones Industrial Average.